Best Roof Types for Solar Panels: A Guide for UK Housebuilders

 Choosing the right system depends on a combination of aesthetic priorities, cost considerations, and planning constraints.
 Gryd helps housebuilders weigh these factors to find the best fit for each project’s goals and constraints.

-The Value of Early Consultation
+The Value of Early Solar Design Consultation

 Involving solar specialists during the design phase, ideally alongside architects and engineers, can help avoid common pitfalls and ensure the system integrates smoothly with the rest of the build.
 Even relatively small design decisions made early on (like the placement of vents or dormers) can have a big impact on the viability of a roof for solar.